regroove-solutions/fv-web-ui/README.md

 2. Basic knowledge of Docker, Nuxeo and bash.
 3. A valid CLID for the Nuxeo server registration for your DEV instance.
 4. (Recommended) Vault server installed on local machine with the CLID configured (https://www.vaultproject.io/)
+5. Ensure you have the two environment variables set for CYPRESS_FV_USERNAME and CYPRESS_FV_PASSWORD which will be passed into the container and used to create an admin account during the initial setup.

 Navigate to the folder with your Dockerfile and build this image locally: